FernandoDuarteF/RNA-seq-nextflow/README.md

 Final output is ``*ReadsPerGene.out.tab`` count files.

 If strandness is known, the MATRIX process can be used for building the count matrix from the STAR outpt.
-Use the correct column number (2, 3, or 4, according to strandness) from the ``*ReadsPerGene.out.tab`` files (refer to STAR output explanation) as an input parameter.
+Use the correct column number (2, 3, or 4, according to strandness) from the ``*ReadsPerGene.out.tab`` files as an input parameter.
 Refer to STAR manual if unclear.

+**PIPELINE IS STILL IN PROGRESS** Salmon module is to be included.
+Also, automatically detect read length based on mode using fastq output.

 ### Downstream analysis